Truth and Bright Water

 Truth and Bright Water is a bildungsroman by Thomas King set in the Canadian Prairies on the Canada–United States border.
 The novel embeds a number of magical features (such as the disappearing church) within painstakingly realist prose, showing its affiliation with Magic realism.

 Plot introduction

-Truth, a small town in rural Montana, and Bright Water, a reserve across the Canadian–American border, are separated by a river.
+Truth, a small town in rural Montana, and Bright Water, a reserve across the Canadian–American border, are separated by the river.
 The first person narrator, a 15-year-old Native American (Blackfoot) youth, Tecumseh (named after the famous Shawnee leader), watches a strange woman jump off the cliff into the river that marks the border.
 His companions are Lum, his cousin, and Soldier, his boxer dog.
-The plot revolves around their interactions with each other, with their parents, and other people in Truth and Bright Water, which lead up to the great event, the Indian Days festival, and the (partial) resolution of the mystery around the strange woman.
+The plot revolves around their interactions with each others, with their parents, and other people in Truth and Bright Water, which lead up to the great events, the Indian Days festival, and the (partial) resolution of the mystery around the strange woman.